Showing posts with label markers. Show all posts

 Courtland Heritage Museum

-There were court records of the early marriages in Lawrence County on display.
+The court records of early marriages in Lawrence County were on display.

 We learned about how the Red Rovers were organized at Courtland in 1835 to aid Texas in its struggle for independence.